 Ringley joins Propertymark in calling for Stamp Duty discounts for those who improve low EPC-rated homes.
 Not only may this help in stimulating DIY and small building works, but it may also succeed in bringing long-term empty properties back to the market.

-It is clear that a lot more needs to be done to make businesses, homeowners, and the general public aware of the environmental and financial benefits of these plans to tenants, landlords, and homeowners.
-To achieve the net zero target, the government must draw concrete steps for reducing bills and emissions.
+It is clear that a lot more needs to be done to make businesses, homeowners, and the general public aware of the environmental and financial benefits of these plans.
+To achieve the net-zero target, the government must draw concrete steps for reducing bills and emissions.
 More jobs must be created in green industries.
 As a country, we need to be self-sufficient in our own energy production.

 Meet our Expert Property Commentators